Charles Krafft: Career

-2013: white nationalism revelations
+White nationalism revelations

 In February 2013, an article was published in the alternative newsweekly The Stranger which detailed Krafft's participation on white nationalist Web sites, and his Holocaust denial.
 This led to a great deal of controversy in the art world, in which Krafft's occasional use of the swastika, and imagery related to the Second World War, had always been perceived as "darkly ironic".
 Some, such as Adam Parfrey of Feral House, came to his defense, while The Globe and Mail in Toronto claimed that Krafft's personal beliefs should not be allowed to affect perceptions of his art.
 In March 2013 a piece in The New Yorker analyzed the development of Krafft's views and speculated about their relationship to his art.

 In 2015 Charles Krafft created a ceramic bust of the horror/science fiction writer H. P. Lovecraft.
 The bust of Lovecraft looks similar to Krafft's earlier busts of Adolf Hitler (as a teapot) and Charles Manson.
-Krafft spent the last years of his life trying to make a mark with white nationalist art and politics.

 Death

 Krafft was diagnosed with glioblastoma brain cancer in 2018.
-He died of his illness in 2020.
+He died of his illness on June 12, 2020.